 -2021: The Relay Cabin - Circa 1880

 Through the years, additional workshops were built to exhibit various historical trades and life ways of the late 1800’s and early 1900’s: Print Shop, Wheelwright Shop/Carriage House, Woodwright Shop, Blacksmith Shop, and the Timucuan-Myacca and Seminole Villages.

 Here at the Barberville Pioneer Settlement a dedicated program of preserving artifacts, buildings and local history is ongoing.
 The Settlement has been a good steward of local and regional history for thirty-eight years.
 Many young adults, that now have children of their own, have fond memories of visiting the Settlement during field trips when they were in elementary school.
 The tradition continues today as school children from all over Florida grace our hallways and pathways almost daily.

 Our annual special events are also a tradition for both locals and tourists alike.
 The Fall Country Jamboree was also established in 1976.
 This is the largest and most famous of all of our events, attracting visitors from all walks of life and all over the world.
 Featuring folk music, a juried arts and crafts show, corn boil, sugarcane boil, living history demonstrations and much more.

-The Barberville Pioneer Settlement has been preserving the pioneer spirit for nearly forty years.
+The Barberville Pioneer Settlement has been preserving the pioneer spirit for nearly fifty years.
 Living up to the Settlement’s founders aspiration, “to encourage the common man to express and experience his artistic urges and to fulfill the needs of thousands who might not otherwise be involved in the arts, and to admire the arts of their past.
 The warm nature of folk artists, the friendly atmosphere of the Settlement site and staff, and the non-intimidating programs should encourage youth, the elderly, minorities and the handicapped to become involved in the Settlement's many cultural heritage activities.”